 Excellent service can be a determining factor for customers when deciding where they are going to purchase goods and services, and whether or not they return for future purchases.
-Since a large percentage of revenues come from existing accounts, and it can cost up to five times as much to attract a new customer than to retain an existing one, keeping them happy makes good economic sense.
+Since a large percentage of revenues come from existing accounts, and it can cost up to five times as much to attract a new customer than to retain an existing one, keeping them happy just makes good economic sense.

 Customer Service Defined

-Customer service captures a whole range of actions and responses.
-These include your customer's perception of the quality and price of your product or service, delivery, response to questions, problem resolution, and contact with employees or your website.
+Customer service captures a wide range of actions and responses.
+These include your customer's perception of the quality and price of your product or service, delivery, response to questions, problem resolution, and contact with employees or your business website.
 Basically, customer service is a component in all aspects of your business.

 The business itself should offer:

 According to research, most customers don't follow through on the sale because of a perceived attitude or indifference toward them by the owner, manager or employees.
 Clear, caring communication will put a positive spin on the customer service experience:

 You may not like it, but mistakes, faulty products, and service glitches are bound to happen.
 Use these guidelines to make the experience less painful for your customers - and you:

 These are the same insights and conclusions that people pay consultants to provide.
 But a "complainer" gives them to you for free!
 And remember, for every person who complains, there are many more that won't even bother to tell you.
 They just take their business elsewhere.